01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

 );
 ```

-this is the basic difference between creating an element in react vs creating an element with js but creating an element in react also has a drawback i.e.
+This is the basic difference between creating an element in react vs creating an element with js but creating an element in react also has a drawback i.e.

-what if we want to create an element like that
+<mark>what if we want to create an element like below ?</mark>

 ```xml
 <div>